rgarth/heart-songs/README.md

 # Heart Songs

-A cooperative multiplayer game where players select songs from Spotify to answer random questions, then vote for their favorites.
+A cooperative multiplayer game where players select songs to answer random questions, then vote for their favorites.
+Songs are discovered through Last.fm and played via YouTube.

 ## Features

 - **No Login Required**: Play instantly with fun temporary usernames
-- Spotify search for finding the perfect songs
+- Global song search powered by Last.fm and YouTube
 - Real-time game state management
 - Multiple rounds with different questions
 - Voting system with score tracking
-- "Open in Spotify" links for listening to song selections
+- YouTube video playback for all songs
+- Speed bonus for the first player to submit each round

 ## Prerequisites

 - Node.js and npm
 - MongoDB
+- Last.fm API key
-- Spotify Developer Account (for API access only)
+- YouTube Data API key

 ## Setup